-Climate change will affect every Australian, but its impact will inevitably be felt hardest by those who are disadvantaged or on low incomes.
-Poorer Australians tend to have less fuel-efficient cars, often live far from public transport and have poorly insulated homes, with expensive forms of heating and inefficient hot water systems.
-Most can’t afford to invest in fuel-efficient cars and in appliances that will cut their energy costs.
+Along with these direct impacts of climate change, many households are facing difficulties with higher energy bills.
+Poorer Australians cannot afford to invest in fuel-efficient cars, home appliances that will cut their energy costs, and more efficient hot water systems.
 Private renters face even greater hurdles to energy efficiency.
-This means that as the price of energy goes up, the poorest Australians will be least able to adjust and will see their standard of living reduced unless assistance measures are put in place.
+This means that as energy prices go up, the poorest Australians will be least able to adjust and will see their standard of living reduced unless assistance measures are put in place.

 We need to ensure that low-income Australians are protected from the impacts of climate change and that our responses to climate change do not increase social inequality.
 In fact, done the right way, taking action on climate change can make us a fairer and wealthier nation.

 The Brotherhood of St Laurence is urging the Commonwealth Government to address climate change fairly and equitably so that neither government policy nor climate change itself increase financial stress or decrease living standards for low-income families.

 The Brotherhood wants:

 The Brotherhood of St Laurence has been at the forefront of research into the potential effects of climate change on disadvantaged people and communities.
 This is enabling us to work with governments, businesses and environmental organisations to devise socially equitable solutions.